We're here to help you create better results, better relationships, and more opportunities. (Each feed each other well, don't you think?)

 I graduated in 2008 from James Madison University with a degree in Interactive Media and a minor in Computer Science.

 My life outside of work revolves around my wife, Emily, our doggie, Moogie Boots, and our close group of friends and family.
 I enjoy wine, music, technology, and fancy food.
-So much so, that in the past two years, I've been to Napa three times ... don't hate.
+So much so, that in the past two years, I've been to Napa three times, and France once ... don't hate.

 Before moving to Richmond, I was originally a bona fide Texan (yeehaw, ya'll).

-Beyond my contributions to keeping our customers happy and packages shipped (maybe even yours), I help people make good things happen by giving ideas, feedback, and answering any questions about our material and messages.
+Beyond my contributions to keeping our customers happy and packages shipped (maybe even yours), I help people make good things happen by giving ideas, feedback, and answering any questions about our products, messages, and Sam's keynotes.

-When I'm not being a badass at work, I keep up with my food blog, dabble in painting, sweat it out in hot yoga, and discover new indie music that eventually goes mainstream (sigh).
+When I'm not being a badass at work, I run, keep up with my food blog, dabble in painting, and discover new indie music that eventually goes mainstream (sigh).

 Having worked on family and friend's projects from a very young age, I've always enjoyed working on anything visual and creative.
 I hail from Long Beach, CA and have spent most of my years traveling around the country, finally settling in Richmond city and finding Give More.

 I have a background in art direction in advertising from VCU and love living in the city.
-I have two Iggies (Italian Greyhounds) and a girlfriend (Tricia) in my family.
 I enjoy music (and anything related to the Grateful Dead), camping, exploring and the outdoors, and traveling as much as possible.

 Sam and Jim meet at James Madison University as pledges of Delta Sigma Pi, a professional business fraternity.
 Despite what may seem a bit geeky on the surface, the fraternity also had women (called brothers, too...
 Jim married one, in fact... she's a lady).